barryclark/jekyll-now/README.md

 ## Get my new themes

 If you'd like me to let you know when I release a new theme, just [drop me your email for updates](http://getresponse.com).
-I'm currently working on a personal portfolio site Jekyll Now theme.
+I'm currently working on a hacker portfolio site theme.

 ## Credits